mmamaev/mmamaev.github.io/_posts/2018-10-28-Understanding-Train-Tickets.md

 ![]({{ site.url }}/images/uk/rail/tickets_on_table1.jpg)

-*This is the second part of [British railways.
-Visitor's manual]({{ site.url }}/british_railways)*
+*This is the second part of ["British railways.
+Visitor's manual"]({{ site.url }}/british_railways)*

 When dealing with National Rail, the most important and tricky business is getting the right ticket at the cheapest possible price.

 The ticket prices for the same journey may vary wildly.
 For example, my best deal so far was a Berkeley to Lincoln ticket.
-I bought it online for 8 pounds while a walk-up ticket for this journey would cost me 46,50.
+I bought it online for 8 pounds while a walk-up ticket for this journey would cost me 46.50.
 Effectively, I got the 83% discount.
 On average, with careful and early planning you can cut your ticket costs by half or more.

 ## Types of train tickets